How to Unleash the LPO’s True Potential

 We know LPO can run well.
 Now let’s turbocharge it.

 - Increase LPO’s loan guarantee authority.
 The $40 billion in remaining financing authority spread across LPO might seem eye-popping.
 But with so many emerging industries in clean energy and a new administration that has already taken important steps to make the programs more effective, the current authority won’t be sufficient.
-For instance, the Renewable Energy and Efficient Energy category has less than $4.5 billion in authority remaining.12 This pot of authority is expected to finance projects ranging from offshore wind to energy storage to electricity transmission to sustainable aviation fuels.
+For instance, the Renewable Energy and Efficient Energy category has less than $4.5 billion in authority remaining.13 This pot of authority is expected to finance projects ranging from offshore wind to energy storage to electricity transmission to sustainable aviation fuels.
 All of these are important development opportunities for the US.
 But any one of them on its own could theoretically produce enough worthy loan guarantee applicants to drain the remaining authority.
 According to LPO Director Jigar Shah, the office is “averaging about $7 billion of applications per month, and more are coming every day.”
-Congress should provide up to an additional $23 billion in loan guarantee authority that is “mixed use”, meaning DOE could distribute it across the various Title 17 technology categories as needed.13 A $23 billion increase in authority would add an estimated $230 million to the score of legislation.
+Congress should provide at least an additional $23 billion in loan guarantee authority that is “mixed use”, meaning DOE could distribute it across the various Title 17 technology categories as needed.14 A $23 billion increase in authority would add an estimated $230 million to the score of legislation.
+UPDATE: The House’s Build Back Better Act (BBBA) provides an additional $40 billion in loan authority for Title 17 across all of its technology areas, nearly doubling its existing authority.
+This is critically important for meeting the scale of incoming loan guarantee applications.

 - Provide Title 17 credit subsidy cost.
 Depending on risk level and other factors, the ability to cover CSC could be what makes or breaks an otherwise strong application.
-Congress should appropriate additional CSC that Title 17 borrowers can draw from, much like it did during the last recession.
-At the current amount of remaining loan guarantee authority, Congress should appropriate a minimum of $2.2 billion for credit subsidy across all Title 17 technologies areas.
-If the Title 17 loan authority is increased as recommended above, additional CSC should be appropriated accordingly.14
+Congress should appropriate additional CSC funding that Title 17 borrowers can draw from, much like it did during the last recession.
+Historically, Title 17 has been able to leverage each dollar of credit subsidy funding into ten dollars of loan authority.
+For this reason, an appropriation of $2.2 billion would allow Title 17 to cover credit subsidy costs for its remaining loan authority across all of its technology areas.
+If the Title 17 loan authority is increased as recommended above, additional CSC should be appropriated accordingly.15 UPDATE: The House’s BBBA provides $3.6 billion in credit subsidy for all of Title 17’s innovative energy authorities, automatically unlocking about $36 billion in new loan authority.16 This boost for all of the program’s technology areas would ensure that more applicants will be able to afford the cost of a loan guarantee.
+A negotiated package should include this important funding.

 The Energy Policy Act of 2005 allows up to 80% debt in the project.
 DOE can guarantee up to 90% of debt from a commercial lender or guarantee 100% of debt from US Treasury’s Federal Finance Bank